 EASY CARAMEL SAUCE

 1 can full fat coconut milk, refrigerated overnight

 1/2 cup sucanat

 Start by opening the can of coconut milk and separating the thick, white milk fat from the water.
 Add 1/4 cup of the coconut water to a small saucepan set over medium-high heat.
-Whisk in the sucanat and bring to a boil.
-Boil for 5-6 minutes, whisking only a few times, then stir in 1 cup of the coconut milk fat (you may have more or less, depending on your can of coconut milk – that’s ok).
+Whisk in the sucanat and sugar, then bring to a boil.
+Boil for 5-6 minutes, whisking only a few times, then stir in 1 cup of the coconut milk fat (you may have more or less, depending on your can of coconut milk - that's ok).
 Reduce the heat to medium and boil the mixture for 5 minutes, whisking every minute or so.
-If you added less than 1 cup of coconut milk fat, you’ll want to cook the mixture for an extra 2-3 minutes.
+If you added less than 1 cup of coconut milk fat, you'll want to cook the mixture for an extra 2-3 minutes.
 Off the heat, then transfer the caramel to a glass jar and cool on counter, uncovered, until the caramel reaches room temperature.
 Refrigerate for at least four hours before using; caramel will thicken as it cools.
 Will keep for up to one week.